melodee-project/melodee-next/docs/MISSING_FEATURES.md

 `TECHNICAL_SPEC.md`, and `MEDIA_FILE_PROCESSING.md` for the full picture of the implemented system.

+**Recent Update (2025-11-23)**: Phase 2 OpenSubsonic Contracts implementation is complete with comprehensive contract tests.
+All tests compile successfully.
+Test execution is currently blocked by SQLite UUID compatibility in test infrastructure - tests require PostgreSQL database to run.

 Each bullet below should be treated as an actionable work item.
 When a gap is fully addressed (including tests), remove the bullet from this file as part of the change.